kubernetes/git-sync/README.md

               "127.0.0.1:1234": listen on localhost, port 1234

     --http-metrics, $GITSYNC_HTTP_METRICS
-            Enable metrics on git-sync's HTTP endpoint.
+            Enable metrics on git-sync's HTTP endpoint at /metrics.
 Requires --http-bind to be specified.

     --http-pprof, $GITSYNC_HTTP_PPROF
-            Enable the pprof debug endpoints on git-sync's HTTP endpoint.
+            Enable the pprof debug endpoints on git-sync's HTTP endpoint at /debug/pprof.
 Requires --http-bind to be specified.

     --link <string>, $GITSYNC_LINK
             The path to at which to create a symlink which points to the